Collect&Go will open new distribution centre in Londerzeel

 The 155 employees of the Collect&Go distribution centre in Zaventem have already been informed about the move at the end of 2021, and will be well supported in the run-up to it.
 Tom Deprater adds: "We want to start up the new distribution centre with all our current employees at Zaventem, and further expand employment at the new location".

 Collect&Go, Colruyt Group's online shopping service, was set up in 2000 and is the market leader.
 The professional service aims to make online shopping as easy as possible, offering reliable convenience, high-quality fresh products and a personal approach.
 Customers order their shopping online from Colruyt and Bio-Planet.
 Online orders are dealt with in stores or in the purpose-built distribution centres in Zaventem and Erpe-Mere, where around 350 co-workers pick the products with the utmost care.
 Reservations made before midnight, are available to clients as from the next day, at a pick-up point and at a time of their choice.
-Collect&Go has an extensive network of almost 200 pick-up points across Belgium and Luxembourg, and is continuing to invest, so there is always one in the neighbourhood.
+Collect&Go has an extensive network of over 200 pick-up points across Belgium and Luxembourg, and is continuing to invest, so there is always one in the neighbourhood.
 Visit collectandgo.be for more information.